Cassie Cage: Reception

 Cassie's appearance in MKX was lauded as a notable representation of strong female characters in video games.
 In 2022, Dot Esports wrote that Cassie "has been praised for her singular personality and the gender representation she embodied," and rated her among the series' five best female characters on the grounds that she "amplifies the best qualities of both [Johnny Cage and Sonya Blade]."
 Lucas Sullivan of GamesRadar praised the game's overall "depictions of strong women, particularly Sonya Blade, Cassie Cage, and Jacqui Briggs" as "some of the most grounded, believable, and most importantly relatable portrayals I've seen".
 The staff of Comic Book Resources, in 2021, placed Cassie fifth in their ranking of Mortal Kombat's 23 playable female characters, citing the impact of her series debut: "In a clear passing of the torch moment, Cassie was the one who took down this latest threat to the worlds of Mortal Kombat and took her place as someone to lead the franchise into a new era."

 Cassie's "Selfie" Fatality from MKX has gained critical praise.
-Steven Schneider of Tech Times wrote, "It's not the most subtle nod to our selfie-obsessed culture, but it fits in perfectly with both Cassie's character and the series' comedy as a whole".
 Polygon commented, "We've become accustomed to Mortal Kombat's brand of gruesome humor over the past 20-plus years but even I had to wince at this one".
 Kotaku's Patricia Hernandez stated, "Yes, it's not the most brutal fatality in the game.
 But it is the most memorable and culturally relevant one."
 CraveOnline ranked it second in their selection of the game's top ten Fatalities.
 Comic Book Resources considered it "one of the funniest and most memorable fatalities in the game", while Den of Geek commented, "Usually something like that would come off as too corny and forced, but they go so over-the-top with it, to the point of showing a Facebook knockoff page with scrolling comments from other kombatants, that it's one of the true highlights of the new game."
 In 2022, GameSpot simultaneously rated "Selfie" among the ten best Fatalities in the history of the franchise, and her "I <3 You" finisher from MK11 among the series' worst.